FlowFX/flowfx.de/pages/now.md

 - working as a [Ruby on Rails](https://www.railstutorial.org/book/) developer in Frankfurt,
 - very much looking forward to start my new job at [ioki](https://ioki.com/) in September,
 - playing with [Anki](https://apps.ankiweb.net/) to memorize editor commands and programming languages,
-- recording new episodes of [Several Ways To Live](https://severalwaystolive.com/) with my friend [Nick Farr](https://chaos.social/web/accounts/1767),
+- recording new episodes of [Several Ways To Live](https://severalwaystolive.com/),
 - and very much enjoying life in Germany.

 When my activities or priorities change, I’ll update this page.
 Last update was May 23rd, 2019.